Shop the J.Crew Presidents Day sale for major discounts on spring essentials

 Fluted stretch faille party dress with double-ruffle hem (originally $198; jcrew.com)

-30% off full price with promo code "WKND"
+40% off full price with promo code "YESPLEASE"

 Sleeveless guipure lace sheath dress with jewel buttons (originally $198; jcrew.com)

-30% off full price with promo code "WKND"
+40% off full price with promo code "YESPLEASE"

 Bungalow cat eye sunglasses (originally $65; jcrew.com)

-30% off full price with promo code "WKND"
+40% off full price with promo code "YESPLEASE"

 V-neck fringe sheath dress in multicolor metallic tweed (originally $168; jcrew.com)

-30% off full price with promo code "WKND"
+40% off full price with promo code "YESPLEASE"

 Shop the men's sale: